How to Choose a Good Clinical Supervisor

 psychotherapy since you received your license?

-patients/clients will have fewer skills and less experience to
+have fewer skills and less experience to draw on in

 - What level supervisee do you supervise?